 High Tea at Boronia House: 624 Military Road, Mosman

-The Gunners Barracks Tea Rooms: End of Suakin Drive, Georges Heights.
+The Gunners Barracks Tea Rooms: End of Suakin Drive, Georges Heights

 Burnt Orange: 1109 Middlehead Rd, Mosman

-High Tea for Tea Lids at Gatehouse Tearooms: Macquarie St Gatehouse, Parramatta Park, Parramatta.
+Gatehouse Tearooms: Macquarie St Gatehouse, Parramatta Park, Parramatta.

-Get away from the hustle and bustle of busy city life and relax at the Gatehouse Tea Rooms where you can indulge in the finest quality High Tea in one of the oldest High Tea venues in Australia.
+Escape from the hustle and bustle of busy city life and relax at the Gatehouse Tea Rooms, where kids can experience their own 'High Tea for Tin Lids' and you can indulge in the finest quality High Tea including the Traditional and the Royal, in one of the oldest High Tea venues in Australia.

 Aug 18 2015